 “We have become like the brothers and sisters,” said Iyamuremye, “They tell me their news, some of them they are doing business, they come and tell me about their business.
 We are very happy.”

 “It’s for those who will be born later and have a great chance of being negative”

 As the nurses collect information and input it into tablets, Dieudonne Ndatimana is sitting in a sparse office in Kigali downloading, compiling and evaluating all that information.
 Ndatimana is the data manager on the Kabeho study, and he’s a big fan of clean data — meaning the information collected by the study nurses is valid and accurate.
 So if, for example, a nurse inputs that a mother is 30 years old, the mother must really be 30 years old.

 “When the research is published and is available to the public, the first thing people will look at is the data,” said Ndatimana.
 “So it’s very important to have clean data.”

-Since the Kabeho study tracks mothers and babies through the children’s first 18 months of life, results won’t be ready until October or December 2015, with results published shortly thereafter.
+Since the Kabeho study tracks mothers and babies through the children’s first 18 months of life, results won’t be ready for another 18 months, with results published shortly thereafter.
 Ndatimana and the study nurses and even the mothers are excited to find out the results.

 “The women, they have the feeling they’re providing information that would help lead to elimination of HIV,” said Mukayinga, research study nurse at the Remera Health Center.
 “They usually say, ‘Even if this might not be very helpful to our current babies, but at least it’s for those who will be born later and have a great chance of being negative.’”

-— Written story and photographs by Laura Elizabeth Pohl for the Elizabeth Glaser Pediatric AIDS Foundation
+— By Laura Elizabeth Pohl for the Elizabeth Glaser Pediatric AIDS Foundation